 First of all, with Strict Liability there is no burden of proof that negligence exists.
 Two things need proven:

 Additionally, plaintiffs filing a product liability lawsuit aren’t required to make a choice among design defect, manufacturing defect or failure to warn.
 They may elect to use all theories to support their case.

 Prior to 1963, injured parties bore the burden of proof that negligence existed in order to be compensated for their injuries.
-After 1963, due to the Strict Liability doctrine, the costs of injuries shifted to those who market the products – the manufacture, wholesaler, distributor and retailers.
+But the Strict Liability doctrine came into play after 1963.
+As a result, the costs of injuries shifted to those who market the products: the manufacturer, wholesaler, distributor and retailers.

-Basically, the logic behind Strict Liability is that the manufacturers, distributors and retailers of a product that causes bodily injury or property damage are more responsible than the consumer that was injured or suffered a loss, and are in a better position financially to accept the burden of making the consumer whole again.
+The basic logic behind Strict Liability is that the manufacturers, distributors and retailers of a product that causes bodily injury or property damage are more responsible than the consumer.
+They’re in a better financial position to accept the burden of making the injured party whole again.

 3014 Devine St.